MP for South Devon

 Sewage Crisis

 I understand the immense pressure the pub sector is under, with rising costs, high taxes, and the lingering impact of the pandemic.
 The Liberal Democrats have long advocated for fairer taxation and support for small businesses, including our beloved pubs.
 At our recent party conference, we discussed the importance of protecting community hubs, such as pubs, as part of our wider economic and social strategy.
-I support the aims of the Long Live the Local campaign, and I am committed to standing up for pubs both in Parliament and locally: The Liberal Democrats have consistently called for a review of alcohol duties to ensure that they are fair, support the hospitality industry, and reflect the pressures on smaller businesses.
+I support the aims of the Long Live the Local campaign, and I am committed to standing up for pubs both in Parliament and locally.
+The Liberal Democrats have consistently called for a review of alcohol duties to ensure that they are fair, support the hospitality industry, and reflect the pressures on smaller businesses.
 A cut to beer duty would relieve some of the financial burden on our pubs, allowing them to remain competitive and accessible for consumers.
 During the pandemic, the temporary reduction in VAT provided crucial support to the hospitality sector.
 I would certainly back a reinstatement of this reduced rate for pubs to help them navigate the economic challenges they continue to face.
 I am the vice-chair of the Hospitality APPG and these issues are very much front and centre of the work we will be doing in this parliament to support the sector.
-Updated: December 2024
+Updated: June 2025

 Terminally Ill Adults (End of Life) Bill